AdriaBelinchon/The-Goonies/README.md

 Use the spacebar of the keyboard to jump.

-Use the up arrow to punch.
+Use the up arrow to climb up.

+Use the down arrow to climb down.

+Use the the E key to punch.

+Use the f1 key to see the hitboxes with the sprite, if you press it again it will see only the hitboxes and if you press it a third time it will be normal.

 #### Our profiles

 Adria Belinchon: https://github.com/AdriaBelinchon

 Pau Gutsens: https://github.com/PauGutsens